 The School Board desires to develop and maintain the best possible working relationship with the employees of the school division.
-The Board welcomes the viewpoints of employees, and it shall allow time at its meetings for employees to be heard.
+The School Board welcomes the viewpoints of employees, and it shall allow time at its meetings for employees to be heard.

-It is the policy of the School Board not to discriminate against any employee by reason of his or her membership in an employee organization, or participation in any lawful activities of the organization.
+The School Board does not discriminate against any employee by reason of his or her membership in an employee organization, or participation in any lawful activities of the organization.